demisto/content/Packs/SnortIPBlocklistFeed/Integrations/SnortIPBlocklist/README.md

-This is the Snort IP Block List feed obtained from https://snort.org/
+Use the Snort IP Block List feed integration to fetch IP indicators from [Snort](https://snort.org/).
 ## Configure Snort IP Blocklist on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.